 What was your catalyst for change?

-Why was AccessPay the right FinTech solution for you?
+Why was AccessPay the right FinTech solution for The University of Bradford?

-What is the main benefit of using AccessPay?
+What is the main benefit to The University of Bradford of using AccessPay?